What do I do if my roof is leaking?

 Leaks caused by improper installation of roofing material

-Your warranty will still be good long after the storm has gone, and will be serviced by our field service technicians 7 days a week.
+Your warranty will still be good long after the storm has gone, and will be serviced by our field technicians 7 days a week.

 Tip: You will not be able to sell or refinance your home with a damaged roof.